Chambers Review

 Government Contracts

-Levi W. Barrett is a Partner in Peckar & Abramson’s New Jersey and New York offices, where he serves as co-managing partner of the New Jersey office and chair of the firm’s Construction Contracts & Risk Management practice.
-His primary focus is on construction law, counseling clients on all aspects of public and private construction contracts.
+Levi W. Barrett is a Partner in Peckar & Abramson’s New Jersey and New York offices and serves as Co‑Managing Partner of the New Jersey office, Chair of the firm’s Construction Contracts & Risk Management practice, the firm’s Data Center practice, and a member of the firm’s Executive Committee.

-In addition to his transactional practice, Levi has extensive experience representing general contractors and subcontractors in complex disputes involving construction inefficiencies, delays, differing site conditions, constructive changes, extra work, and default claims.
+Complementing his transactional practice, Levi has substantial experience representing contractors and subcontractors in complex construction disputes involving delay, inefficiency, differing site conditions, constructive changes, extra work, and default claims.
+This disputes background informs his drafting and negotiation approach, enabling him to anticipate risk and craft practical, enforceable solutions that reduce exposure and preserve project outcomes.

-Levi has received many accolades including recognition by Chambers USA in construction law.
-He is admitted to practice in the State of New York, the State of New Jersey, and the United States District Court for the District of New Jersey.
-Levi received his Bachelor of Arts in economics from San Francisco State University and his law degree from Syracuse University College of Law.
+Levi has been recognized by leading industry publications, including Chambers USA and Best Lawyers, for his work in construction law.
+He is admitted to practice in New York, New Jersey, Pennsylvania, and the United States District Court for the District of New Jersey.

 New York City Bar (Construction Law Committee)